Voting in Alaska

 - State ID

 - Other current or valid photo ID

-If you do not have one of the identifications listed above, you may present:
+If you do not have an approved form of ID, you may present:

 - A current utility bill or paycheck

 - A government check or bank statement